Ayush17318/line-follower/docs/README.md

 - [Software](software.md)
 - [Analysis](analysis.md)

-Romi Robot Fully Wired with Refractance Sensors and Limit Switch:
+The full wired romi with refractance sensors and limit switch is pictured below

 ![here](./assets/images/naked_romi.png)

 Additionally, to distinguish our robot, a R2D2 inspired shell was designed and 3D printed to create this modified R4D5 robot, as shown below